Prince Edward Island: Water supply

 The Province of Prince Edward Island is completely dependent on groundwater for its source of drinking water, with approximately 305 high capacity wells in use as of December 2018.
 As groundwater flows through an aquifer, it is naturally filtered.
 The water for the city of Charlottetown is extracted from thirteen wells in three wellfields and distributed to customers.
 The water removed is replenished by precipitation.

 The Winter River in February 2014.
 The river provides about 92 per cent of Charlottetown's water supply.

 Infrastructure in Charlottetown that was installed in 1888 is still in existence.
 With the age of the system in the older part of Charlottetown, concern has been raised regarding lead pipes.
 The Utility has been working with its residents on a lead-replacement program.
 A plebiscite in 1967 was held in Charlottetown over fluoridation, and residents voted in favour.
 Under provincial legislation, the Utility is required to report to its residents on an annual basis.
 It is also required to do regular sampling of the water and an overview is included in each annual report.
-The Winter River watershed provides about 92 per cent of the daily 18 e3m3 water supply for the city of Charlottetown, which had difficulty in each of 2011, 2012 and 2013 with its supply, until water meters were installed.
+The Wintere River watershed provides about 92 per cent of the daily 18 e3m3 water supply for the city of Charlottetown, which had difficulty in each of 2011, 2012 and 2013 with its supply, until water meters were installed.

 Government tabled a discussion paper on the proposed Water Act for the province on July 8, 2015.
 The use of groundwater came under scrutiny as the potato industry, which accounts for $1 billion every year and 50% of farm receipts, has pressed the government to lift a moratorium on high-capacity water wells for irrigation.
 The release of the discussion paper was to set off a consultation process in the autumn of 2015.

 Detailed information about the quality of drinking water in PEI communities and watersheds can be found on the provincial government's official website.
 It provides a summary of the ongoing testing of drinking water done by the Prince Edward Island Analytical Laboratories.
 Average drinking-water quality results are available, and information on the following parameters are provided: alkalinity; cadmium; calcium; chloride; chromium; iron; magnesium; manganese; nickel; nitrate; pH; phosphorus; potassium; sodium; and sulfate, as well as the presence of pesticides.
 Water-testing services are provided for a variety of clients through the PEI Analytical Laboratories which assesses according to the recommendations of the Guidelines for Canadian Drinking Water Quality published by Health Canada.